LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/00_CompetitorWebsiteEvalExercise.md

-# Here is the list of site to evaluate:
+# Here is the list of sites to evaluate:

 - Clever Fox Project: https://www.picketridge.com/